makerdao/community/governance/polls/SparkLend Gnosis - Onboard USDC to SparkLend - April 8, 2024.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* USDC ( USD//C on xDai) will be onboarded to Spark Protocol Gnosis via a future executive vote.
+* USDC (Circle USDC) will be onboarded to Spark Protocol Gnosis via a future executive vote.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
 * If the executive vote passes, then these changes will become active in Spark Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.